9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 Post summary: The absolute best things to do in Mindo, Ecuador

-Think lush green forests covered in mist, toucans flying overhead, waterfalls you can swim in, and some of the best chocolate you’ll ever taste.
+While you can walk the entire town in about 30 minutes, the real magic lies in the surrounding forest.
+Think lush green forests draped in mist, toucans flying overhead, waterfalls you can actually swim in, and some of the best chocolate you will ever taste.

 Let’s dive in!

-This little slice of paradise, tucked into the Andean cloud forest, has a way of making you slow down and soak everything in.
+This little slice of paradise has a way of making you slow down and soak it all in.
+Here’s my list of the best things to do in Mindo, from chasing waterfalls to tasting world class chocolate!

 Here’s a list of some of the best things to do in Mindo, from chasing waterfalls to tasting the most amazing chocolate you’ve ever had.